joysmith/c-/1 basic.md

 using namespace std;

 int main() {
-// brace initialized when empty int number {};
+// brace initialized when empty, default value will be 0 int number {};

  // brace initialized with value